NCIP/gdc-docs/docs/Data_Submission_Portal/Release_Notes/Data_Submission_Portal_Release_Notes.md

 ### New Features and Changes

-* Renamed the "Request Submission" button to "Request for Harmonization" to make the purpose of this action more clear. <!--SUBP-500-->
+* Renamed the "Request Submission" button to "Request Harmonization" to make the purpose of this action more clear. <!--SUBP-500-->

 ### Bugs Fixed Since Last Release